-Short for Network Interface Card, the NIC is also referred to as an Ethernet card and network adapter.
-It is an expansion card that enables a computer to connect to a network; such as a home network, or the Internet using an Ethernet cable with an RJ-45 connector.
+Short for network interface card, the NIC is also referred to as an Ethernet card and network adapter.
+A NIC is a computer expansion card for connecting to a network (e.g., home network or Internet) using an Ethernet cable with an RJ-45 connector.

-Due to the popularity and low cost of the Ethernet standard, most new computers have a network interface build directly into the motherboard.
+Due to the popularity and low cost of the Ethernet standard, nearly all new computers have a network interface build directly into the motherboard.
 The top image shows the SMC EZ Card 10/100 PCI network card, one of the more common examples.

 How does a computer with a network card connect to a network?

-A network card can communicate with each other over the same network using a network switch or if only two computers a direct connection.
-If computers on your network need to connect to a different network (e.g. the Internet) they must be eventually connected to a router that allows networks to communicate with each other.
+Network cards can communicate with each other over the same network using a network switch, or if two computers are directly connected.
+When computers need to connect to a different network (e.g., the Internet), they must be use a router to route the network packets to the correct network.

 Where is a network card located in a computer?